liuuu/create-react-app-with-mobx/README.md

 ```

 `.eslintrc`
-not yet apply the airbnb rules, the default rules come with `create-react-app` as `extends :'react-app'` in `package.json` seems all good;
+not yet apply the airbnb rules, the default rules come with `create-react-app` as above in `package.json` seems all good;